-- Do not place anything else on the cup holder, as such items may be thrown about and possibly injure people in the vehicle during sudden braking or an accident. - Keep the cup holder shut when not in use.
+- Do not place anything else on the cup holder, as such item may be thrown about in the compartment and possibly injure people in the vehicle during sudden braking or an accident. - Keep the cup holder shut when not in use.